-Biden Administration Paves the Way for Solar Panel Imports
+Biden Administration Paves the Way for Solar Panel Tariffs on Imports

 June 17, 2022

 As of February 2022, President Joe Biden extended tariffs that the Trump administration placed on solar panel imports.
-However, the range of solar products that the tariffs affect is reduced.
+However, the range of solar products that the tariffs affect is smaller.

 The decision involves a tariff decrease from 30% to between 14% and 15% on imported crystalline silicon solar products for the next four years.
-Although bifacial solar panels are exempt from levies, the U.S. will accept double the amount of solar imports than what was previously permitted.
+Although bifacial solar panels are exempt from levies, the U.S. will accept double the number of solar imports than what the country previously permitted.

 These changes create a greater balance between foreign and domestically manufactured solar products that American consumers purchase.

 Former President Trump instated a safeguard tariff on solar cells in January of 2018.
 The tariff was set at 30%.
-This meant imported solar panels saw a 30% increase in tax, although it was designed to decrease by 5% each year afterward.
+This meant imported solar panels saw a 30% tax increase, although legislators designed it to decrease by 5% each year afterward.

-Tariffs are a logical way to generate revenue for the government, but they also encourage more products to be made domestically rather than imported from abroad.
+Tariffs are a logical way to generate federal revenue, but they also encourage more products to be made domestically rather than imported from abroad.
 And that supports American companies.

-However, most American solar installations are sourced from Asia because China is the world’s largest solar panel manufacturer.
+However, companies source most American solar installations from Asia because China is the world’s largest solar panel manufacturer.
 This made the Trump administration’s tariff less than ideal for Americans going solar.
 Fewer solar products were available in the American market because of the tariff, and they also cost more than Chinese solar products.

 Once Biden took over in January 2021, the U.S. International Trade Commission (USITC) recommended that his administration keep Trump’s solar tariff.
 The USITC believed keeping the tariff at the same level would prevent harm to the U.S. solar industry.

-Because Biden loosened the 30% tariff on solar equipment to 14% to 15% and doubled the allowed import number, consumers will have a wider range of options when purchasing equipment to go solar.
+Because Biden lessened the 30% tariff on solar equipment to 14% to 15% and doubled the allowed import number, consumers will have a wider range of options when purchasing equipment to go solar.

-In other words, the U.S. will accept a larger number of solar panel components from foreign solar manufacturers, specifically in China, with fewer taxes placed on them.
+In sum, the U.S. will accept a greater number of solar panel components from foreign solar manufacturers, specifically in China, with fewer taxes placed on them.

-This is an important move by Biden because it lowers the hurdle to transition to clean energy at a time when sustainable sources are needed more than ever.
+This is an important move by Biden.
+It lowers the hurdle to transition to clean energy at a time when people need sustainable energy sources more than ever.
 In an attempt to curb climate change, the eased tariffs make moving to clean energy more feasible.

-The Biden administration also said it’s starting talks with Mexico and Canada to allow imported duty-free products from them, or in other words, without any taxes at all.
+The Biden administration also said it’s starting talks with Mexico and Canada to allow imported duty-free products from them, or in other words, without any taxes.
 In addition, the administration is exempting a certain type of panel — bifacial — from the tariff (i.e., taxes, levies).

 The exempt bifacial solar panel is two-sided and helps ensure U.S. solar generation continues at the pace needed to meet Biden’s clean energy target.
 This is because bifacial panels can produce more solar power than traditional one-sided panels within the same amount of time.